myriadrf/LimeSuiteNG/docs/gettingStarted/plugins/gnuradio/index.rst

 If the audio stream from selected radio station is clear, then the plugin is working correctly.
 Explore more examples in ``<repo root>\plugin\gr-limesuiteng\examples`` directory.

 .. hint::
-   Make sure that the device is supported by Lime Suite NG library.
+   Make sure that the device is supported by LimeSuiteNG library.
 See :ref:`dev-supp-list-ref`.